AliSheikhAttar/Cheat/BPF/Security_/Security_tools.md

 ```

 This shows the process name and the syscall that failed, grouped by failure.
 For example, this
-output shows there was one EPERM failure by cat(1) for the openat(2) syscall.
+output shows there was one EPERM failure by cat(1) for the openat syscall.
 These failures can
 be further investigated using other tools, such as opensnoop for open failures.
 This works by tracing the raw_syscalls:sys_exit tracepoint, which fires for all syscalls.
 The
 overhead may begin to be noticeable on systems with high I/O rates; you should test in a lab